rjspencer/docs/api.md

 #/oauth2
 This is used during the [OAuth2](http://oauth.net/2/) authentication process to get an access token from a request token.
 Curious?
 Check out our OAuth2 [PHP](https://github.com/stagebloc/php-stagebloc-api) or [Objective-C](https://github.com/stagebloc/cocoa-stagebloc-api) wrapper on GitHub.

+##/oauth2/token
 **Note: The only response format for this endpoint is JSON!
-Do not add an extension to this endpoint!**
+Do not add an XML extension to this endpoint!**

-##/oauth2/token
 client_id _(required)_
 :	the ID of the application an account is connecting to